Beginner Tutorial

 one species, we might want to consider sampling more species to fill in the long

-One more useful thing to do before we really start to dive in is to look at the species
+One more useful thing to do before we really start to dive in is to look at the species tree.
+You can do this by opening the tree in iTOL by either copy and pasting the file content or uploading the file directly.

 Step 2: Interpreting results